 Dr Dominic O'Key

+I am a Postdoctoral Fellow at the Leeds Arts and Humanities Research Institute.
 In April 2019, I successfully gained my PhD in Comparative Literature.
 My doctoral research project, 'Creaturely Forms', investigates how three celebrated writers turned to the figure of the animal at the end of the twentieth century.
-I suggest that these writers – W. G. Sebald, J. M. Coetzee, and Mahasweta Devi – all differently say "no" to modernity's war against animals, and in doing so they glimpse less destructive ways in which humans might live with and alongside animality.
+I suggest that these writers – W. G. Sebald, J. M. Coetzee, and Mahasweta Devi – all differently say "no" to modernity's war against animals, and in doing so their fictions glimpse less destructive ways in which humans might live with and alongside animality.

 My PhD project was supervised by Dr Helen Finch and Dr Sam Durrant, and was conducted with the support of Prof Stuart Taberner's Leverhulme Trust Major Research Project "Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary German and South African Literature".
 My PhD research was fully funded by the School of Languages, Cultures and Societies and the Doctoral College.